josepher-lambertyo/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, based on measured performance data, not assumptions."

 This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process that can often complicate code and introduce bugs.
 Instead, developers should concentrate on creating clean, readable, and easily maintainable code initially.
 Performance optimizations should come later, after profiling and identifying actual bottlenecks, aligning with the principle of evidence-based decision-making in software engineering.

+# 2024-02-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use tools and programming languages that suit your needs and style of working.
+Remember to take breaks and keep your code clean and organized, which will make it easier to maintain and expand in the future.